asyncapi/website/pages/blog/conference-2023.md

 ## Where To Next?

 As we plan for AACoT'24, we are excited to announce that APIdays will be hosting us in Helsinki on May 28-29th, London on September 17-18th, and Paris on December 3-5th.
-Additionally, we are exploring the possibility of holding the event in Lagos in early Q2.
+Additionally, we are exploring the possibility of holding the event in Lagos in early Q2 or so.

 If you are interested in sponsoring AACoT'24, we welcome financial sponsors or event and host sponsors.